-Pick Corolla for: Secluded Outer Banks lodging.
+Pick Corolla for: Seclusion.

-Recommended Outer Banks hotels in Corolla
+Best hotels in Corolla

-- Hampton Inn & Suites Corolla – The beach is the best part of the Outer Banks, and at Corolla’s Hampton Inn you stay right on it.
-If you book a room with ocean view, you even can hear the crashing waves from your own balcony at the beachfront Outer Banks hotel.
+- Hampton Inn & Suites Corolla – The beach is the best part of the Outer Banks, and at Corolla’s Hampton Inn, you stay right on it.
+If you book a room with ocean view, you even can hear the crashing waves from your own balcony.

 - The Inn at Corolla Lighthouse – When it comes to location, it’s certainly hard to beat the Inn at Corolla Lighthouse.
-On the Currituck Sound, the Outer Banks inn offers both easy access to Corolla Park and some of the best sunsets on the East Coast.
+On the Currituck Sound, it offers both easy access to Corolla Park and some of the best sunsets on the East Coast.

 The town Duck is located south of Corolla but north of the center of the Outer Banks.
 It’s an alternative for where to stay in the Outer Banks that offers a great compromise between tranquility and convenience.

 Once famous for its bird hunting scene, Duck was named for the area’s many ducks.
 Although you still find ducks in the Outer Banks surroundings, most visitors today come for entirely other reasons.